SusTra/IDA4Health/README.md

   correlation of nitric oxide (NO) with a standardised mortality rate of<br> chronic lower respiratory disease.
 R² = coefficient of determination.</sub></p>

-## Access to the pilot app
-The pilot app is available at the following [link](http://ida4health.bxg2dtcqfabqe0ex.westeurope.azurecontainer.io:7860/app/demo_european_cities).

 ## References:
 </p>[1] Murilo Borges Ribeiro; Kelly Rosa Braghetto.
 A Data Integration Architecture for Smart Cities.
 Proceedings of the 36th Brazilian Symposium on Databases 2021, 205–216. https://doi.org/10.5753/sbbd.2021.17878<br>